Without a map — An Irish Photo Adventure

 Will we be photographing all day, every day?

 Not nonstop.
 While photography is central to the trip, there’s plenty of time built in to explore, rest, and observe.
-If the skies are clear we will try for either a sunrise or sunset shoot.
-But chances are we won’t do both in the same day.
 European laws determine the amount of time our driver can drive every day and we’ll be very cognizant of that when planning our days.
-So, there will be plenty of free time to explore the towns and areas on your own as well.
+There will be plenty of free time to explore the towns and areas on your own as well.

 How are payments handled?